Private land burials

 Funeral directors

-Arrangements can be made without the need to involve a funeral director.
-However, it would not be advisable to proceed without at least discussing the requirements with a funeral director as their assistance can be invaluable.
+Arrangements can be made without a funeral director.
+But please note that their assistance can be invaluable.
 In addition please read this advisory download.

 Grave digging

 It is the responsibility of the person arranging the burial to dig or have the grave dug.
-Health and Safety legislation must be followed as the responsibility for maintaining a safe excavation is with the owner of the property.
+Health and Safety legislation must be followed.
+It is the property owner's responsibility to conduct a safe excavation.
 Should there be an accident that results in injury it could lead to a lawsuit against the owner of the property.

 Comments